wuxxin/infra-shared/docs/workpad.md

 and test for Verification Hash in ignition config and header

-- use one time `make buildenv` to build env, then `. .venv/bin/activate && pytest tests/test_butane_verification.py` to execute this test, `make pytest` for executing all tests.
+- use `make pytest args="tests/test_butane_verification.py"` to execute this test, `make pytest` for executing all tests.

 ---